coq-community/manifesto/templates/examples/lemma-overloading/README.md

 [How to make ad hoc proof automation less ad hoc][paper] paper.

-The project presents a series of design patterns for *canonical structure* programming that enable one to carefully and predictably coax Coq's type" inference engine into triggering the execution of user-supplied algorithms during unification, and illustrates these patterns through several realistic examples drawn from Hoare Type Theory.
+The project presents a series of design patterns for *canonical structure* programming that enable one to carefully and predictably coax Coq's type inference engine into triggering the execution of user-supplied algorithms during unification, and illustrates these patterns through several realistic examples drawn from Hoare Type Theory.
 The project also contains a